helloryuko/helloryuko/READMESIR.md

 ![IMG_7278](https://github.com/user-attachments/assets/0e7429f7-ed90-4748-858b-0350f4fac03e)

-7) Posh swagger (yours is proper rubbish + counterfeit + knockoff royal gear + you're skint + no titles + no tea membership + no London Eye pass + no Rolls + no tea strainer + no quid + no titles + no mates)
+7) Posh swagger (yours is demonstrably deficient + counterfeit + imitation royal accoutrements + you are insolvent + no titles + no tea membership + no London Eye pass + no Rolls Royce + no tea strainer + no funds + no titles + no associates)
 8) Tea Strainer (8k pounds sterling)
 9) 4 million pounds sterling in the Royal Bank
-And you really think after what I'm writing to you in this moment of time and space you can do anything to someone who's so loaded they could buy a Crumpet factory every bloody day?
+And you genuinely believe, given the content of this communication, that you can exert any influence over an individual of such substantial financial means that they could acquire a Crumpet manufacturing facility on a daily basis?
-I'll ask you a simple question: - when will you @ me on Yorkshire Tea chat you membershipless muppet innit
+I pose a straightforward inquiry: - when will you @ me on Yorkshire Tea chat, you membership-less imbecile?

 ![image](https://github.com/user-attachments/assets/56b8bd61-d28d-45d8-9a06-0edfcc2d0d2d)